Welcome to today's edition of the Rush 24-7 podcast.

 We could do a fence.

-This may not be a bad idea because the fence might keep some of the terrorists out of Iraq, as well as keep them out of Saudi Arabia.
+This may not be a bad idea because the fence might keep some of the terrorists out of Iraq as well as keep them out of Saudi Arabia.

 Robert Novak, this is a bit of a blockbuster.

-Robert Novak said uh yesterday that the independent counsel Patrick Fitzgerald knows who it is who outed a CIA agent to the Chicago Sun-Times columnist, but he hasn't acted on the information because Novak's source committed no crime.
+Robert Novak said yesterday that the independent counsel Patrick Fitzgerald knows who it is who outed a CIA agent to the Chicago Sun-Times columnist, but he hasn't acted on the information because Novak's source committed no crime.

 Novak also hinted that he personally didn't rely on the Fifth Amendment, which protects people from testifying against themselves in Fitzgerald's investigation.